hopsoft/goldmine/README.md

 A **`pivot`** is simply a Ruby block (or Proc) that executes for each item in the list.
 The result returned from this block then serves as the key in the resulting Hash.

 Lets have a look at some examples.

+_Note: there are a few advanced features not demonstrated in the examples below.
+For example, adding identifiers to pivots or attaching observers to pivot operations.
+We use these features at 1on1 to cache pivot results for each item.
+This gives us a big performance boost when the same item participates in multiple pivots during its lifetime... especially when the pivot Proc is an expensive operation.
+Have a look at the [tests](https://github.com/one-on-one/pivot/tree/master/test) when you want to dig a little deeper._

 ##A simple single pivot
 <pre>